castle/castle-ruby/README.md

   # In order to extract the client IP of the X-Forwarded-For header
   # and not the address of a reverse proxy server, you must define all trusted public proxies
   # you can achieve this by listing all the proxies ip defined by string or regular expressions
-  # in trusted_proxies setting
+  # in the trusted_proxies setting
   config.trusted_proxies = []
   # or by providing number of trusted proxies used in the chain
   config.trusted_proxy_depth = 0
+  # note that you must pick one approach over the other.

-  # If there is no possibility to define options above and there is no other header which can have client ip
+  # If there is no possibility to define options above and there is no other header that holds the client IP,
-  # then you may set trust_proxy_chain = true to trust all of the proxy IP's in X-Forwarded-For
+  # then you may set trust_proxy_chain = true to trust all of the proxy IPs in X-Forwarded-For
   config.trust_proxy_chain = false
+  # *Warning*: this mode is highly promiscuous and could lead to wrongly trusting a spoofed IP if the request passes through a malicious proxy

-  # *Note: default list of proxies which is always marked as trusted: Castle::Configuration::TRUSTED_PROXIES
+  # *Note: the default list of proxies that are always marked as "trusted" can be found in: Castle::Configuration::TRUSTED_PROXIES
 end
 ```